navnit75/Bitcoin/README.md

 Refer to REPORT.pdf for detailed implementation based analysis.
 Meanwhile one can also refer to the Bitcoin base paper.
-Where it all starter :)
+Where it all started :)